No love for Mandy Moore? See the surprises and snubs from the Emmy nominations

 Also nominated from the cast: Ron Cephas Jones (William) for supporting actor, which means Brown and both of his TV dads are up for Emmys this year — something the actor had a ball with on Twitter.

-The series itself scored a best drama nomination.
+The series itself scored 11 nominations, including one for best drama.
 One show it faces off against?
 Hulu's chilling "The Handmaid's Tale" starring Alexis Bledel.
-Call us "Gilmore Girls" fanatics (we call ourselves that!), but isn't it fun to see Rory and Jess compete in the same category?
+Call us "Gilmore Girls" fanatics (we call ourselves that), but isn't it fun to see Rory and Jess compete in the same category?

 "Saturday Night Live" helped "Westworld" lead the nomination pack with 22 nods each.
 What a joy to see longtime comedy staple "SNL" recognized for a gut-bustingly funny season of edgy political satire.
 The show's A-list guest stars, Alec Baldwin and Melissa McCarthy, both earned their own nominations, too.

-Another happy surprise was Netflix's "Stranger Things" nabbing a best drama nomination in its debut year with solo nominations for the talented Millie Bobby Brown (Eleven) for best supporting actress and Shannon Purser (our beloved Barb!) for guest actress.
+More happy surprises: Netflix's "Stranger Things" nabbed 18 nominations its debut year, including a best drama nod and solo nominations for talented Millie Bobby Brown (Eleven) for best supporting actress and Shannon Purser (our beloved Barb!) for guest actress.

 The late, great Carrie Fisher earned a nod for her guest role on "Catastrophe," and both Samantha Bee's trenchant "Full Frontal" and Stephen Colbert's "The Late Show," earned first-time nominations for best variety talk series.